dcross42/dcross42.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Welcome to my Personal Website!
 ---

-# Welcome to my Personal Website!

 I am Dan and this is my website.
 I hope you enjoy poking around.